 Returning north you come to Simon's Town, for many years a British naval base and a showcase of Victorian urban architecture.
 Boulders beach, nearby, is home to a large colony of jackass penguins, to be found nesting beneath the boardwalks or surfing waves into the shore.

-Finally your day concludes with a visit to the Kirstenbosch National Botanical Gardens.
-These house huge numbers of indigenous plants, flowers and trees, as well as exotics such as the camphor trees planted by the founder of Kirstenbosch, Cecil Rhodes, in 1895.
+Finally your day concludes with a visit to the Kirstenbosch National Botanical Garden.
+This houses a huge number of indigenous plants, flowers and trees, as well as exotics such as the camphor trees planted by the founder of Kirstenbosch, Cecil Rhodes, in 1895.
 Paths lead in among the beautiful flora, with benches in shady and secluded spots if you wish to take a rest.
 The gardens eventually dissolve into the upper slopes of Table Mountain, which provides the perfect backdrop to your time here.